Prajwal115/Death-Note-Anime-/README.md

 # Death-Note-Anime-
-Death Note Anime fanmade site (NOT REAl).
+Death Note Anime fanmade site.
 This Website is Created By Prajwal of CLass XA, AFGJI THIS REPOSITORY IS ONLY TO VIEW CODE.
 TO VIEW THE OUTPUT GO TO http://innovativechallenger.co.in/ As PHP needs a server to Run check out the http://innovativechallenger.co.in/